LenderPanel.com

 Bradford & Bingley

-• Is it sensible to cancel my mortgage payments with Bradford & Bingley as soon as a date for my remortgage and transfer of equity has been set?
+• Am I best advised stop the direct debit for my mortgage with Bradford & Bingley as soon as a date for my remortgage and transfer of equity has been set?

-Information that may be required from your lawyer could ask about your Bradford & Bingley Transfer of Equity
+Information that may be required from your lawyer is likely to ask about your Bradford & Bingley Transfer of Equity

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-General Advice to read in conjunction with the above Bradford & Bingley transfer of equity information :
+Information to consider in supporting the above Bradford & Bingley transfer of equity information :

 Tax and Legal

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in violation of the lease.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such conditions are not strictly observed you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your lawyer will check with Bradford & Bingley This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your conveyancing solicitor will check with Bradford & Bingley This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Bradford & Bingley or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at finalisation of the transfer of equity transaction.

 Preparing the Transfer of Equity with a Bradford & Bingley Mortgage